Written by Scribendi

 In your NaNoWriMo novel, imagery is important.
 Imagery engages the reader's senses (sight, smell, taste, touch, and hearing).
 It also helps convey a sense of place, tone, and theme, if done properly.
-However, imagery is one of the most common avenues for clichés to inadvertently make their way into your manuscript.
+However, imagery is one of the most common avenues for clichés to inadvertently make their way into your book.

 Also, when describing imagery, there is a tendency towards "purple prose," which is when the author uses overly extravagant, flowery language.
 Keep the descriptions in your novel simple, concise, and unique.

 Another aspect of your novel that you may have to revise is dialogue.
 A simple technique is to read the dialogue out loud.
 This technique allows you to pay attention to the rhythm of the dialogue and make appropriate changes.
 You want the dialogue in your NaNoWriMo novel to be natural and believable.